TanishqSiva/Web-chat-apllication/Readme.md

 Contributions to this web chat application are welcome.
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request on the project repository.

-## License

-This web chat application is released under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as per the terms of the license.

 ## Acknowledgments